Men’s Olympic road race preview, route map and prediction

-Tokyo 2020: Men’s Olympic road race preview, route map and prediction
+Tokyo 2020: Men’s Olympic cycling road race preview, route map and prediction today

 Tadej Pogacar will hope to secure gold for Slovenia to match his Yellow Jersey at the Tour de France

-130 riders are set to compete for gold in the Olympics men’s road race as a busy Tokyo 2020 cycling schedule gets underway on Saturday.
+There will be 130 riders set to compete for gold in the Olympics men’s road race as a busy Tokyo 2020 cycling schedule gets underway on Saturday.

 What TV channel is the race on and is there a live stream?